rowanjh/behav-acc-ml/README.md

 ------------------------------------------------------------------------

-1. Copy repository with `git clone https://github.com/rowanjh/behav-acc-ml.git`, or download a zip.
+1. Download scripts.zip, extract project
-2. Open project
+2. Download data-raw.zip into directory './data/raw', extract
 3. Open script `run.R`.
 This script gives the overview of all analyses and is the starting point.

 ## Notes